yahoo/AppDevKit/README.md

 ============
 [![Build Status](https://travis-ci.org/yahoo/AppDevKit.svg?branch=master)](https://travis-ci.org/yahoo/AppDevKit)

 AppDevKit is an iOS development library that provides foundational and developer everyday required features for their iOS app development.
-It has been using in Yahoo’s iOS app productions for 3 years and future outsourcing apps will use AppDevKit as well.
-The stability and scalability has been verified on these production app.
-It makes difficult development easer and save 30% development time in real case.
-It also cover incompatible issues on different iOS platform.
+It has been used by Yahoo’s iOS app production for 3 years, and future outsourcing apps will also be using AppDevKit.
+The stability and scalability has been verified on these production apps.
+It makes difficult development tasks easier and has saved 30% development time in real case.
+It also covers incompatibility issues caused by different iOS platforms.

 It has 5 major parts that include command, user interfaces, animate, image and list view support libraries.
 Please leverage AppDevKit in your iOS project or join our development group of AppDevKit.
 We will maintain this project for you.